ErikHen/PictureRenderer.Optimizely/README.md

 ## How to install
 * Add [PictureRenderer.Optimizely](https://nuget.optimizely.com/package/?id=PictureRenderer.Optimizely) to your solution.
-* If using Cloudflare Image Resizing (recommended), this needs to be enabled in your Cloudflare CDN.
+* If using Cloudflare Image Resizing, this needs to be enabled in your Cloudflare CDN.
 See [here](https://www.optimizely.com/beta) for how to do that for an Optimizely DXP solution (currently a beta feature).
 * If resizing using ImageSharp you also need to add [Baaijte.OptimizelyImageSharp.Web](https://nuget.optimizely.com/package/?id=Baaijte.Optimizely.ImageSharp.Web) to your solution.
 Check the needed [configuration](https://github.com/vnbaaij/Baaijte.Optimizely.ImageSharp.Web#setup-and-configuration).
 ## How to use